pkiraly/qa-catalogue/README.md

 [![Java CI with Maven](https://github.com/pkiraly/qa-catalogue/actions/workflows/maven.yml/badge.svg)](https://github.com/pkiraly/qa-catalogue/actions/workflows/maven.yml)
 [![Coverage Status](https://coveralls.io/repos/github/pkiraly/metadata-qa-marc/badge.svg?branch=main)](https://coveralls.io/github/pkiraly/metadata-qa-marc?branch=main)

 QA catalogue is a set of software packages for bibliographical record quality assessment.
-It reads MARC or PICA files (in different formats), analyses some  quality dimensions, and saves the results into CSV files.
-These CSV files could be used in different context, we provide a lightweight, web-based [user interface](#user-interface) for that.
+It reads MARC21, UNIMARC or PICA files (in different formats), and analyses different quality dimensions.
+It also has web-based [user interface](#user-interface) for displaying and visualizing the results.
 Some of the functionalities are available as a [web service](https://github.com/pkiraly/metadata-qa-marc-ws), so the validation could be built into a cataloguing/quality assessment workflow.

 ![Output sample](https://github.com/pkiraly/metadata-qa-marc-web/raw/gh-pages/img/issues-v1.gif)
 Screenshot from the web UI of the QA catalogue